Cyrix126/contact-manager/README.md

 # README

+ **WIP !**

 ## Contact-Manager

 contact-manager (cm for short), is a command line contact manager written in rust using the library [vard_parser](https://crates.io/crates/vcard_parser).
-It also expose his own high lever library for other crates to use.
+It also expose his own high-level library for other crates to use.

 ### Overview

-**WIP !**

 cm is used to manage contacts manually or automaticly and their address books.
 It can be integrated with softwares who need access to contacts using the public API or by the immediate mode and/or generation of index.